marcoevang/camilladsp-setrate/README.md

 2. **_camilladsp-setrate_ forces reload of a valid configuration whenever a USB DAC becomes available.**

 This is useful, for example, when switching the input of your DAC from USB to S/P-DIF; whithout `camilladsp-setrate`, when switching back to USB, CamillaDSP would hang up due to an invalid configuration.
-This result is obtained by performing the same process described above for sample rate. but this time when a signal is sent to the _camilladsp-setrate_ process by means of an `udev rule`.
+This result is obtained by performing the same process described above for sample rate.
+In this case, however, the process is initiated by a signal sent to the _camilladsp-setrate_ process by means of an `udev rule`.
-This feature may be enabled with a command line option (see _Running_ section).
+This feature must be enabled with a command line option (see _Running_ section).
 This part of the project is inspired by `pavhofman`'s [gaudio_ctl](https://github.com/pavhofman/gaudio_ctl).

 ## Context
-**_camilladsp-setrate_** is meant for use on a USB gadget capture device.
+**_camilladsp-setrate_** is meant for use with a USB gadget capture device.
 I have tested it on my Raspberry Pi 4.
 I expect it may also work on other boards supporting USB gadget, such as Raspberry Pi Zero, Raspberry PI 3A, Raspberry CM4 and BeagleBones, but I have no means of doing tests on such platforms.
 This project was developed on DietPi 64-bit.
 It should also work on other Debian-based Linux distribution and arguably on other Linux distributions as well.
 The software is coded in C language with use of the asound and libwebsockets C library API's.
 ## Requirements
+- A board featuring a USB gadget capture device
 - Linux operating system
 - C language development environment
+- Alsa sound system
-- Asound C library
+- Alsa C library
 - Libwebsocket C library
 ## Installation
 1. Install the development environment and the required libraries
 > sudo apt update
 > sudo apt install build-essential libasound2-dev libwebsockets
 2. Build the executable file
 >make
 3. Copy the executable file to `/usr/local/bin`